Long-Term Disability

 Your ability to work must be impacted by a medical condition to win a long-term disability claim.
 But insurance policies have different definitions of how long is “long-term.”
 And insurance companies define being unable to work in different ways:

-• The “Own Job” Standard awards benefits as long as your health stops you from doing the same job you had to leave.
+• The “Own Occupation” Standard awards benefits as long as your health stops you from doing the same job you had to leave.

-• The “Any Job” Standard requires you to prove you couldn’t switch to any other job in existence and resume working.
+• The “Any Occupation” Standard requires you to prove you couldn’t switch to any other job in existence and resume working.

 ERISA plans lean more heavily on the tougher “any job” rule, sometimes granting benefits for a period of time but then saying you can’t continue receiving help unless you show you can’t do any job at all.